Pasoy/ml-projects/NOTES.md

 ### Formula
 <img width="40%" height="40%" src="https://github.com/Pasoy/ml-projects/blob/master/images/cost_function.png">
-Calculation is the hypothesis value for h(x), minus the actual value of y and then we square.
+Calculation is the hypothesis value for h(x), minus the actual value of y and then we square

 ```python
 import numpy as np